JTS Frequently Asked Questions

 1. Are there any references which describe the algorithms used in JTS?

-2. Is there a skeletonization algorithm with works with JTS?
+2. Is there a skeletonization algorithm which works with JTS?

 A. General